It didn’t really hit home for me that I worked for a tech company until I saw the mini-fridges full of coconut water.

 It took a while to settle in at home without all the comforts of desks purpose-built for our jobs, balancing laptops on old folding tables and propping monitors up on boxes.
 Now that we’ve converted spare bedrooms and dens into makeshift offices, it’s not too late for employers to help out.

-A few months ago, iCIMS created a programme that reimburses personnel for specific home office and quality of life expenses, including new office chairs, standing desks, printers, and even some medical bills for our pets.
+A few months ago, iCIMS created a program that reimburses employees for specific home office and quality of life expenses, including new office chairs, standing desks, printers, and even some medical bills for our pets.

 Sure, it’s no coconut water.
 But it does communicate caring.